SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 ## Pure CSS Games - hey no blinking JavaScript

-Schechter, talk “How to Create Pure CSS Games”, used clever CSS tricks like checkboxes and radio-buttons and CSS animations.
+Schechter, talk _“How to Create Pure CSS Games”_, used clever CSS tricks like checkboxes and radio-buttons and CSS animations.

 Schechter ran through how he created a CSS counter for his games and animations.
 Pseudo classes, sibling selectors in conjunction with CSS animations like transform-rotate helped providing an illusion of movement - proving you do not blinking well need JavaScript.

 He did caveat-emptor this by saying he used an HTML pre-processor.
 A pre-processor takes HTML and CSS code and processes it in advance so that it renders more efficiently (quickly) on the Web.

 Schechter created atoms of coronavirus with blinking eyes, elements appearing and disappearing, movement of these atoms across the page using and CSS attributes like display-block and display-none or setting opacity at various levels.